Four Fantastic Facts About Four NBA Superstars

 That's right, Shaquille O'Neal is a doctor.
 In 2012, O'Neal received his doctorate in education from Barry University.

-O"Neal left Louisiana State University early, when he declared for the NBA draft.
+O'Neal left Louisiana State University early, when he declared for the NBA draft.
 That decision worked out quite well for him, as O'Neal would become one of the greatest players to ever play in the NBA.
 However, despite leaving early, O'Neal still valued his education, as he promised his mother he would return to school to finish his Bachelor's degree.

 In 2000, eight years after O'Neal left college for the NBA, he earned his bachelor of arts in general studies from LSU.
 Then, in 2005, he earned an MBA from the University of Phoenix.
-Finally, in 2012, O'Neal received his doctoral degree in education from Barry University.
+Finally, in 2012, O'Neal received his doctorate degree in education from Barry University.
 In his four years of study at Barry University, O'Neal accumulated a 3.81 grade point average.
 Call him Dr. Shaq.